<img height="1" width="1" src="https://www.facebook.com/tr?id=163851757554412&amp;ev=PageView &amp;noscript=1">

 selling unused capacity

 For example, if you have 20 injection presses but only use 12 of them, you might want to find other companies interested in subcontracting some injection molding work.
-You will make money as long as you charge more than your variable costs.
+You will make money if you charge more than your variable costs.

 3. Downsize Unused Capacity